Wilmette Dethatching Lawn Services

 Wilmette’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-For information on park and public space maintenance, contact:
+For park and common area maintenance, contact:

 Wilmette Park District